 Maritime's Green Bay Property in central Newfoundland and Labrador hosts the Company's gold and base metal deposits.
-The recently closed (2004) Hammerdown Mine includes the adjacent Rumbullion and Muddy Shag Gold deposits.
+The Hammerdown Mine, which closed in in 2004, includes the adjacent Rumbullion and Muddy Shag Gold deposits.
 The Orion gold deposit is situated 1.5 km to the southwest and the historic Lochinvar base-precious metal VMS deposit is located one km east of Hammerdown.